 With Universal Soldier, we watch as Van Damme’s career starts moving into full-blown blockbuster territory.
 These bigger films aren’t masterpieces by any stretch of the imagination, but they don’t completely live or die resting on Van Damme’s shoulders.
 Make no mistake, he absolutely enhances these movies in his own special way, but it’s not like, say, Kickboxer, where an otherwise generic movie is made watchable thanks to his presence.
 This is especially true with Universal Soldier because, for once, it’s not just Van Damme at the center of things.
 In fact, it’s his co-star, Dolph Lundgren, who ends up stealing the show more often than not.

-It’s a fact that’s baffled me every time I watch Universal Soldier because while Lundgren shows the same level of intensity as those guys, he also possesses an ear for dark comedy that Stallone and Schwarzenegger never had.
-His smug, knowing delivery of “I’m all ears …” while dangling a necklace of freshly harvested human ears gets me giggling no matter how many times I see it, and I always lament his lack of a bigger career every time I watch his supermarket rant here.
+It’s a fact that surely baffles all who watch Universal Soldier because while Lundgren shows the same level of intensity as those guys, he also possesses an ear for dark comedy that Stallone and Schwarzenegger never had.
+His smug, knowing delivery of “I’m all ears …” while dangling a necklace of freshly harvested human earns a laugh every time and his rant in the supermarket is worthy of someone who deserves a much more illustrious career.

-Which, it pains me to say, leaves Van Damme out in the cold more often than not, a fact that would likely remain true even with a less charismatic co-star in place of Lundgren.
-Van Damme simply isn’t given much to do here, save for act tired and confused and occasionally stumble into an action scene here and there.
+Which makes it all the more a shame that Van Damme wasn’t given similarly colorful material to play with.
+He simply isn’t given much to do here, save for act tired and confused and occasionally stumble into an action scene here and there.
 Van Damme lives and dies in his roles by the way the script allows him to invest himself into the character and the situations, and the Universal Soldier script basically dictates he be an emotionless automaton for the vast majority of the movie.
 This works in his favor on a couple of occasions, like when he very matter-of-factly states “I just want to eat” before high-kicking some thugs in a diner.
-But, for the most part, the whole affair feels like it’s wasted as it never makes use of his particular charisma or talents.
+But, for the most part, the whole affair feels like it’s wasted as it never makes use of his particular charm.
 He doesn’t even get to do a single split or split kick.
 Like Double Impact before it, there’s a much bigger emphasis on guns and explosions than before, a trend that thankfully never becomes dominant.

 That’s not to say it’s a bad movie.
 It’s not.
 The action scenes are solid and done entirely with practical effects, which is weird in itself once you realize this is a movie directed by Roland Emmerich, one of the preeminent abusers of CGI.
 If all you know of Emmerich’s work is stuff like that one movie where Jake Gyllenhaal (literally) outruns cold weather or that time John Cusack became a limo stunt driver while the world blew up around him, then you’d be excused from knowing that he, at one point, liked to go the practical route.
 This was his first foray into blockbuster filmmaking, so things are considerably more low-key than, say, Independence Day or his later works.